firefly0314/Tailscale-ACL-Builder/README.md

 bun run start
 ```

+## To Do

+- [ ] Templates for common ACLs
+- [ ] More tailscale ACL sytax support
+- [ ] Auto-visualize
+- [ ] Error Syntax highlighting for HuJSON
+- [ ] Fix synchronization issues between the sidebar and the nodes/graph

 ## Contributing

 Feel free to open an issue or submit a PR to improve the project.